hopeseekr/BashScripts/README.md

     [2020-10-01 01:10:26 CDT] - [.gitconfig] Added a whole bunch of my git aliases. tag: v1.0.0 [2020-10-01 08:17:42 CDT] - [clear-cache] Delete broken symlinks in the ~/.cache directories.

+## ssh-keyphrase-only-once.installer

+Properly configures your OpenSSH client and installs `ssh-agent` in your `~/.bash_profile` in such a way that you will only ever have to enter your SSH keyphrase once per login for anything that works with `ssh-agent`.

 ## gitconfig

 Install into ~/.gitconfig.